Rio Grande

 Plot

-Lieutenant Colonel Kirby Yorke (John Wayne) is posted on the Texas frontier with the 2nd U.S. Cavalry Regiment to defend settlers against attacks by marauding Apaches.
-Colonel Yorke is under considerable pressure due to the Apaches using Mexico as a sanctuary from pursuit, and by a serious shortage of troops in his command.
-The action of the movie is set in the summer of 1879 ("fifteen years after the Shenandoah").
+In the summer of 1879, Lieutenant Colonel Kirby Yorke is posted on the Texas frontier in command of the 2nd U.S. Cavalry Regiment to defend settlers against attacks by marauding Apaches.
+Yorke has just captured the Apache's leader.
+Apaches have been using Mexico as a sanctuary from pursuit, and the regiment is suffering from a serious shortage of troops.

 More details